Kenmore Air Harbor Seaplane Base

 Kenmore Air Harbor Seaplane Base, or Seattle Lake Union Seaplane Base, (IATA: LKE, FAA LID: W55) is a seaplane base and international airport on Lake Union, Washington, U.S., 1 nmi north of Downtown Seattle.

 Facilities and aircraft

 Kenmore Air Harbor Seaplane Base is 3 acres at an elevation of 14 feet above mean sea level.
-It has one 5000 by 500 feet seaplane landing area designated 16/34.
+It has one 5000 by 500 feet seaplane landing area designated runway 16/34, which runs from Gas Works Park to the north to Lake Union Park in the south.
+A different seaplane base on the same lake, Seattle Seaplanes SPB (FAA LID: 0W0), is assigned runway 18/36 that instead goes diagonally through the lake.

-For the 12 months ending December 31, 2007, the airport had 35,500 aircraft operations, an average of 97 per day: 72% air taxi and 28% general aviation.
+For the 12 months ending December 31, 2022, the airport had 43,500 aircraft operations, an average of 119 per day: 82% air taxi and 18% general aviation.